See My Academic FACE report

 So why operate a counter-intuitive system?

 Our survey findings present the barriers which impair recruitment, maintenance and progression of Black and minoritised educators.
 Download our report below with links to anonymised comments from educators up and down the country.
-We also propose a further 5 questions to and for HR and EDI teams.
+We also propose a further 5 questions to and for Leadership, HR and EDI teams.
 These are framed using our FACE pillars: Recruitment, Curriculum, Progression, Culture and Policy.

 Download our report for 5 key recommendations